September 29, 2025 (7mo ago) — last updated April 20, 2026 (8d ago)

 • Daily emotional check-ins: Ask, “How are you really doing?” and listen without fixing.

-• Non-sexual physical touch: Hugs, holding hands, or a shoulder squeeze throughout the day.
+• Non-sexual physical touch: Hugs, hand-holding, or a shoulder squeeze throughout the day.

 • Dedicated connection time: Put phones away and prioritize distraction-free moments.

-These practices build emotional intelligence and reinforce the foundation of your partnership.
+These practices build emotional intelligence and strengthen the foundation of your partnership.

 Building a Lasting Partnership Day by Day